-- With the bullish divergence, a bullish engulfing candlestick pattern formed and we bought (as shown by the green arrow).
-The trade went sideways for around an hour and stopped us out.
-(Our stops are below the signal bar.)
+- A bullish Engulfing candlestick pattern formed with the bullish divergence, and a long setup presented itself (as shown by the green arrow).
+However, the trade went sideways for around an hour and stopped us out.
+(Our stop loss was below the setup bar.)

 - However, after our losing trade, the bullish divergence continued.
-Finally, the hammer candlestick pattern nailed a profitable long trade.
+Eventually, the Hammer candlestick pattern nailed a profitable long trade.

 Review – Candlestick Patterns With Relative Strength Index (RSI)

-In a nutshell, this trading strategy of combining candlestick patterns and RSI divergence is a reversal trade setup.
+This trading approach of combining candlestick patterns and RSI divergence generally produces reversal trade setups.

-Reversal trade setups have a low chance of success and a high reward-to-risk ratio.
+Compared to other types of setups, reversals have a lower chance of success and a higher reward-to-risk ratio.
 Using RSI divergences to find exhausted trends helps to improve the odds of a reversal trade.

 However, the problem with divergences is that they merely hint at an impending reversal.
-The hints might keep coming, and coming, and coming before the reversal actually takes place.
+The hints might keep coming, and coming, and coming before a reversal actually takes place.

-While looking out for candlestick patterns help to pinpoint better entries, whipsaws are inevitable and consecutive losses might take place.
+While looking out for candlestick patterns helps pinpoint better entries, whipsaws are inevitable, and you will experience consecutive losses.

-Hence, we must be nimble and try to scratch losing trades.
-Pay attention to price action after entry.
+Hence, it’s helpful to be nimble and to scratch stalling trades if possible.
+Pay attention to the price action after entry.
 The best reversals happen swiftly, and you should see strong bars in your trade direction within two to three bars of your entry.
-If not, exit with a small loss or profit and wait for better opportunities.
+If not, exit with a slight loss or profit and wait for better opportunities.

-Divergences are uncommon.
-To find trading opportunities efficiently, you can use a stock scanner to scan for RSI divergence in a basket of stocks, before looking a closer look to see if there is a trade setup.
+To find trading opportunities efficiently, you can use a stock scanner to scan for RSI divergence in a basket of stocks before looking closely to see if there is a proper trade setup.

-For learning more about candlestick patterns and how to combine them other oscillators like stochastics, you should refer to Steve Nison’s book, Japanese Candlestick Charting Techniques.
-This book is a superb reference text that is part of in the Chartered Market Technician program.
+For learning more about candlestick patterns and how to combine them with other oscillators like stochastics, you should refer to Steve Nison’s book, Japanese Candlestick Charting Techniques. which is a superb reference text.